How Divorce Petitions can cost you more than you think

-So, you want to get a divorce.
-Your other half agrees, you have amicably sorted out your finances and you have no kids.
+So, you want to get a divorce, your other half agrees, you have amicably sorted out your finances and you have no kids…

-Searching online, you see you can download the D8 form for free from the government website and proceed to complete the divorce papers and print them off.
+Searching online, you see you can download the D8 divorce form for free from the government website and proceed to complete the divorce papers and print them off.

 Four weeks later, your wife rings you up and says she has received the divorce petition and has filled out the form and sent it back.

 Another four weeks later, you get a letter from the court, and you hesitantly open it up, believing it to be news that your simple divorce has been looked at, agreed and you are on your way to being free.

 The place you got married isn’t as simple as you thought, and the court wants to know if your wife took your surname when she married you.

 The judge has said you have to answer their questions, file an amended petition and have it re-served.

-The trouble is your wife . has in the meantime gone backpacking to Venezuela and has not left a forwarding address and won’t be in touch again for a few months.
+The trouble is your wife has in the meantime gone backpacking to Venezuela and has not left a forwarding address and won’t be in touch again for a few months.

 All of a sudden, because of a few “little” errors on your divorce petition, you are now looking to hire someone to sort out your mess, and cannot proceed because you can’t find your wife.

 This is a simple example of what can happen if you file your own divorce papers but don’t complete the forms correctly.

-Divorce-Online has been helping people with their own divorce petitions for over 14 years, and all our case handlers are trained to ensure the petition is completed correctly, and in accordance with your wishes.
+Divorce-Online have been helping people with their own divorce petitions for over 15 years, and all our case handlers are trained to ensure the petition is completed correctly, and in accordance with your wishes.

-We would always recommend, that you ensure your d8 divorce petition is completed correctly, and that you understand that getting a divorce is not always as simple as you might think.
+We would always recommend that you ensure your D8 divorce petition is completed correctly and that you understand that getting a divorce is not always as simple as you might think.

-You can start your divorce petition now and ensure all your forms are correct and you get the support you need.
+You can start your diy divorce petition now and ensure all your forms are correct and you get the support you need.

 For more information on completing your own divorce without errors or delays, call us on 01793 384 029.